specklesystems/speckle-docs/automate/function-specification.md

       "properties": {
         "speckleToken": {
           "type": "string",
           "description": "The token for accessing the Speckle API.
-This Token SHALL be limited in scope to the Speckle Model which triggered the Function to run as part of an Automation."
+This Token SHALL be limited in scope to the Speckle model which triggered the Function to run as part of an Automation."
         },
         "functionInputs": {
           "type": "object",